 The definition of leadership is simple: It’s the practice of positive influence.
 But this presents another question—what is influence?
 Combining definitions from Oxford Languages and Merriam-Webster, influence is “the capacity to have an effect on the character, development, or behavior of someone or something,” but without using “apparent exertion of force or direct exercise of command.”

-Dwight D. Eisenhower gives a more straightforward definition of leadership and its relation to influencing: “Leadership is the art of getting someone else to do something you want done because he wants to do it.”
+Dwight D. Eisenhower gives a more straightforward definition of leadership and its relation to influence: “Leadership is the art of getting someone else to do something you want done because he wants to do it.”

 What Leadership Is Not